Clijsters/PSToggl/README.md

 ## Contents

 1. Features
-2. Contents
+1. Contents
-3. Getting started
+1. Getting started
     - Installation
     - Configuration
-4. How to use
+1. How to use
-5. License
+1. License

 ## Getting started

 ### Installation

-**//TODO: Attention!
-PSToggl is not yet published and only configurable over a json file.**

 It's recommended to use `Install-Module` to install PSToggl: